The Critical Role of Grind Size Consistency

 Expert Tips for Achieving Consistent Grinds

 - Invest in a Quality Grinder: The foundational step is to invest in a high-quality burr grinder, which is far more reliable than a blade grinder for achieving a uniform particle distribution.
+According to the Specialty Coffee Association (SCA), burr grinders are essential for consistent particle size.

 - Regular Maintenance is Key: A clean grinder is essential for consistent performance, as old coffee oils and particles can stick to the burrs, directly affecting grind uniformity.